 Parking is in short supply in Guilford, especially around the Green.
 We suggest you arrive well before the event you wish to attend, find a place to park and stroll around town, grab a bite to eat and visit some of our locally owned shops and boutiques.
 On-street parking is available in marked spaces on all four sides of the Green, and public parking lots are located at Town Hall (31 Park Street), at the Nathanael B. Greene Community Center (32 Church Street) and behind the shops on Whitfield Street (entrance is between 15 and 23 Water Street).
 Parking will also be available on Friday, as well as on Sunday after 1pm, at St. George Catholic Church, 33 Whitfield Street.
 There is also on-street parking on most of the streets leading to and from the Green.

-Some venues have their own restrooms, and there are public facilities at the Nathanael B. Greene Community Center (32 Church Street), Town Hall (31 Park Street) and the Guilford Free Library (67 Park Street).
+There are public restroom facilities at the Nathanael B. Greene Community Center (32 Church Street), Town Hall (31 Park Street) and the Guilford Free Library (67 Park Street).
 A limited number of portable toilets will be set up on the Green.

 Guilford is a picturesque small town with a deep agricultural, maritime and commercial history.
 It’s a great place to visit for walking, hiking and boating, and the downtown offers lively cafes and markets, locally owned clothing and gift shops, an independent bookstore and excellent restaurants.
 It’s a town with a warm and genuine community spirit drawing from a farm-to-table ethos, waterfront adventurism, down-to-earth sensibility, a work-with-your hands ethic, urbane sophistication and intellectual curiosity—all set against a Colonial-era historical backdrop.
 To learn more about Guilford, and to find places to stay, shop, eat and visit, click here.